Who should take the test?

 What guidance will I get along with my results?

 After you get tested, it’s important for you to find out the result of your test so that you can talk to a doctor about treatment options if Syphilis was detected.
 Still have questions?
-Then you can contact us by phone at (703) 722 6067 (08:00am – 11:30am EST) or mail at email@example.com.
+Then send us an email at email@example.com.
 Please note that we reserve the right to collaborate with certified partner laboratories.

 How is my privacy protected?